caomw/LibrealSense-and-OpenCV-integration/README.md

 - "The Application was unable to start correctly (0xc000007b)".
 This was only resolved after going to Configuration Properties -> Debugging -> Working Directory: C:\opencv\opencv\build\x64\vc12\bin.
 From what I read, it this error ir resolved by changind the working directory to a x64 folder (in my case it is x64 machine).
 - An error message saying that you are missing realsense-d.dll.
 Go to your environment variables and add C:\librealsense\bin\x64 to your PATH variable (adapt to your folder installation).

-## Future Developments

-In the next few days I'll include PointCloudSave in a Mat file and in a txt file in the source code.